BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

     - but assert distinction between passions and will is to be a voluntarist
     - but reject distinction between passions and will is to be a sentimentalist

+Extreme intellectualist  - belief that x is better than y moves me to choose x over y.
+Moderate intellectualist - some desires moving us to action depend essentially on practical reason, and hence on beliefs about the good.
+We would not be rational agents if we lacked these desires, constituting a will.
+Aquinas.